splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 # Configure SC4S in a non-containerized SC4S deployment

 Configuring SC4S in a non-containerized SC4S deployment requires a custom configuration.
-Consider this configuration only if:
+Note that since Splunk does not control your unique environment, we cannot help with setting up environments, debugging networking, etc. Consider this configuration only if:

 * Your specific requirements preclude the use of containers or demand that you use SC4S in a custom environment.
 * You have an advanced understanding of syslog-ng architectures and linux/syslog-ng system administration.
 * You have the ability to develop and automate testing in non-production environments.

 This topic provides guidance for using the SC4S syslog-ng configuration files directly on the host OS running on a hardware server or virtual machine.
 You must provide: